battinayeswanth1/Finance_Analytics_Warehouse/README.md

 ---

-### 📐 Data Modeling & Core DAX Measures

-Due to the multi-year contract snapshots present in the underlying tables, a standard bi-directional relationship would cause severe data bloat.
-To safeguard the integrity of the data and ensure crisp performance, a **Star Schema** was enforced with strict **Many-to-Many Relationships constrained to a Single Cross-Filter Direction (Dimension filters Fact)**.

-The following key metrics were engineered to drive the analytical engine of the dashboard:

----

 ## 📜 License

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.